tsackton/taelgarverse/docs/background/languages.md

+##### Old Northros
+A general term for the early languages spoken by the northerners during the first migrations before the Downfall.
+Historical only now, though Deno'qai is the most similar modern tongue, and might be mutually intelligible to a degree, and Old Zimkovan probably has some similarities too.

+_Real world analog_: Semitic languages generally
+_Alphabet_: Unknown.

 ##### Old Zimkovan
 The ancient language of the [Zimka](<../gazetteer/greater-sembara/zimkova/zimkova.md>) people, mostly no longer spoken outside of the most traditional and isolated parts of northern [Zimkova](<../gazetteer/greater-sembara/zimkova/zimkova.md>) and parts of the [Lavnoch Plateau](<../gazetteer/greater-sembara/zimkova/lavnoch-plateau.md>).